Independent Financial Consultant. Former Governor of the World Bank.

 Hi, I’m Yerbol Orynbayev.
 I write about global economics, financial services, and the forces affecting international markets today.

-Yerbol Orynbayev is a former Deputy Prime Minister of Kazakhstan and, at present, an Independent Financial Consultant.
+Yerbol Orynbayev is a former Deputy Prime Minister of Kazakhstan and an International Economist.
 Holding several policymaking positions in government, Orynbayev played a key role in driving economic development in the country, increasing its influence as a global trading partner, and reforming its education system.

 He has also held a number of senior positions in private financial, research, and technology companies, uniquely blending a 20-year career in banking with experience implementing fiscal policy at a governmental level.